-- Personal illness/Illness in the family: Students will need to provide a written statement from a parent and/or physician and an explanation as to why the child's absence was necessary. - Quarantine of the home (per doctor's orders): The absence of a child from school under this condition is limited to the length of quarantine as fixed by the proper health officials. - Death of a relative: The absence arising from this condition is limited to eighteen hours (3 days) unless a reasonable cause is provided by the parent/guardian for a longer absence. - Medical or dental appointment: Students will need to provide medical documentation from a physician or dentist and an explanation as to why the child's absence was necessary. - Observance of religious holidays: Any child of any religious faith shall be excused if the absence is for the purpose of observing a religious holiday consistent with the family's truly held religious beliefs. - College visitation (2 approved per calendar year): Students will need to provide verification of the date and time of the visit by the college, university, or technical college.
+- Personal illness/Illness in the family: Students will need to provide a written statement from a parent and/or physician and an explanation as to why the child's absence was necessary. - Death of a relative: The absence arising from this condition is limited to eighteen hours (3 days) unless a reasonable cause is provided by the parent/guardian for a longer absence. - Medical or dental appointment: Students will need to provide medical documentation from a physician or dentist and an explanation as to why the child's absence was necessary. - Observance of religious holidays: Any child of any religious faith shall be excused if the absence is for the purpose of observing a religious holiday consistent with the family's truly held religious beliefs. - College visitation (2 approved per calendar year): Students will need to provide verification of the date and time of the visit by the college, university, or technical college.
 Please contact the office for proper paperwork. - Foster care placement: Placement, change in placement, or court proceedings related to foster care status. - Homelessness